asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 #### Team Apathy

-The belief that requiring teams to be the same is somehow an organizational optimization is completely false.
-In these types of organizations any time a team wants to improve the way they work they need to convince organizational leadership and every other team of the improvement (creating unnecessary cross-team dependencies).
+The belief that requiring teams to be the same is somehow an organizational optimization, is completely false.
+In these types of organizations, any time a team wants to improve the way they work they need to convince organizational leadership and every other team of the improvement (creating unnecessary cross-team dependencies).
 Given the friction involved in getting any change through, teams stop trying to improve the way they work.
-Over time the organization ends up creating apathetic teams because the teams just don't have the time or energy to deliver on their commitments and put in the effort necessary to affect change in the organization.
+Over time, the organization ends up creating apathetic teams because  they just don't have the time or energy to deliver on their commitments and put in the effort necessary to affect change in the organization.

 Having regular retrospectives allows teams to tune the way they work and have ownership over their processes and practices.
 Unfortunately, in these organizations trying to scale, they often decide that everyone has to "do agile the same way."
-Too often scrum masters (or their equivalent) become management proxies making sure teams are doing as they are told instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon how they work conditions on the team
+Too often, scrum masters (or their equivalent) become management proxies making sure teams are doing as they are told instead of being the servant leaders helping teams improve themselves. **When those closest to the work cannot improve upon how they work conditions on the team